wordofwarning/wordofwarning.org/current/2026-haphazard/programme/index.md

 <hr>
 First floor, Playspace<br>**Lizzy Margereson** · *Becoming Dog*

-*ver wondered what it's like to be a dog?
+Ever wondered what it's like to be a dog?
 Here's a glimpse into what it might be like.
 Using sound, smell, and touch, you're invited to step into the shoes of humananity's best friend — what does human language sound like through dog ears?
 What secret sounds can dogs hear that humans cannot?
 And how does smell become the strongest sense?<br>Exploring themes of radical empathy and kinship with the animal world, the work asks "what is it like to walk in another animal's shoes?"

 Lizzy is a performance artist and maker.
 She works solo and in collaboration nationally and internationally, creating pieces and experiences that centre audiences of all ages!